5jt/dyalog-cookbook/manuscript/06-Debugging-EXEs.md

 A> :Until 0∊⍴arg←1↓arg
 A> ~~~
 A>
 A> This function does not make much sense but the point is that the right argument is overwritten; so one cannot restart this function with `→1`.
-Don’t do overwrite an argument without a _very_ good reason.
+Don’t overwrite an argument without a _very_ good reason (we can't think of any).
 In this example, a counter is a better way to iterate.
-(Faster, too.)
+It's also faster.
+A>
+A> Another example is `CheckForRide`: once you get beyond the point where Ride is activated `→1` would let the function to exit on line [5].
+A>
+A> While in the first example cutting back the stack one level and then executing again the line that is actually calling the function would work, it wouldn't work in the second example.

 *[HTML]: Hyper Text Mark-up language